 When are parents ready?

-My point here is, if you have any medical concerns about sleep training your baby, don’t hesitate to consult with your pediatrician.
-However, if there are no medical concerns, and you believe that your baby is ready at 12 weeks, your pediatrician may advise you to wait.
-It’s up to you to take or leave that professional opinion.
+Nevertheless, if you have any medical concerns about sleep training your baby, don’t hesitate to consult with your pediatrician.
+However, if there are no medical concerns, and you believe that your baby is ready at 12 weeks, your pediatrician may have a different opinion.
+It’s up to you to take or leave their opinion.

-I hope this helps you decide the best timing for your baby and family to begin sleep training and get your evenings back!
-We’re here to help you make that decision and plan out the best method to get your baby sleeping through the night (10-12 hours), consolidate naps, and have predictable days that you enjoy together.
+I hope this helps you decide when you’re ready to begin sleep training and get your evenings back!
+We’re here to help you make that decision and plan out the best strategy to sleep train a baby, get your baby sleeping through the night (10-12 hours), consolidate naps, and have predictable days that you enjoy together.